dwaipayan-dev/greenstitch-parking-lot/README.md

 leave slot_number: Here, slot_number is the slot number which will be vacated if the parking lot exists.
 status: Here, a table with all the parked cars will be printed registration_numbers_for_cars_with_colour color: This will print the registration id(vehicle_id) of all the vehicles with the color of String color
 reset: This will purge all the data of parking lot and will reset it so you can create another parking lot.
+This query also exits the terminal so you have to restart the program

 All the commands return INVALID QUERY when called out of sequence.